 5. A monitoring plan for adjusted Site H will need to be developed in conjunction with state and federal agencies for the first year of use.
-ULTINATE FINDINGS DF FACT and the state of the second CONCLUSIONS OF LAW
+ULTIMATE FINDINGS OF FACT service bear would all the

 The DEIS for the Coos Bay, Oregon, Dredged Material Disposal Site Designation is to the maximum extent practicable consistent with the Oregon Coastal Management Program.
 The FEIS will also be consistent if it does not vary from the DEIS.